sathvikachandramohan/gachapan-simulator/README.md

 ---

 ## Project Description
 The **Retro Pixel Secret Mailer** is a responsive, single-page web app built with a pure 8-bit aesthetic.
-Utilizing custom CSS painting architectures and embedded vector shapes, the app recreates classic computer window layouts and vintage arcade consoles entirely out of native code.
-It functions completely without external graphical dependencies, employing a modular frontend script to track typography flows, toggle SVG expressions, and synthesize retro waveforms on the fly.
+Utilizing custom CSS painting architectures and embedded vector shapes.

 ---